• Disease Overview

 • Zika virus which causes fever, rash and joint pain

-• SARS-Cov-2, the cause of the COVID-19 pandemic: GBS has occurred after COVID-19 but it is not yet clear whether this is a coincidence
+• SARS-Cov-2, the cause of the COVID-19 pandemic: GBS has occurred after COVID-19 but this may be a coincidence.

 Less, usually much less, than 1 in a 1,000 of people who catch these infections get GBS.